|Follow PSU Swimming & Diving:||Follow @PennStateSWIM|

-Tim Murphy is in his second season as the head coach of the Nittany Lion men's and women's swimming and diving programs in 2014.
+Tim Murphy is in his fourth season as the head coach of the Nittany Lion men's and women's swimming and diving programs.

 In his first season, Murphy led both the men's and women's programs to top-20 finishes at the 2014 NCAA Championships and top-five finishes at the Big Ten Championships, marking one of the most successful seasons in school history for either program.